felixlopz/hubrise-test-task/content/apps/just-eat-flyt/en/receive-orders.md

 The customer's details provided by Just Eat depend on the service type for the order.

 - For orders delivered by the restaurant, HubRise receives the full customer details, including name and address.
-- For pick-up orders, only the name is provided.
+- For pick-up orders, only the first name is provided.
 - For orders delivered by Just Eat, only the driver's information is provided.

 ## Discounts